 - Security, tools to protect that data.

-It’s a sensible strategy for BlackBerry, pull out the parts of its offering that big companies still like and offer it to them in ways that may or may not include hardware.
+It’s a sensible strategy, pull out the parts of its offering that big companies still like and offer it to them in ways that may or may not include hardware.

 Elsewhere there’s a cloud version of BlackBerry’s mobile device management software on the horizon.